Virginia enacts paid family and medical leave

 “We are empowering millions of Virginia parents and workers with the security, dignity, and peace of mind they deserve,” she said.
 “No one should have to choose between spending time with their newborn and paying their bills.
 No one should have to drain their savings or fall behind on rent because a loved one gets sick.
 And no one should be forced to return to work while facing a serious illness.”

-Spanberger also said the bill will also benefit small and mid-sized businesses by allowing them to offer employees competitive benefits they couldn’t previously afford.
+Spanberger said the new law will also benefit small and mid-sized businesses by allowing them to offer employees competitive benefits they couldn’t previously afford.

 Under the new law, Virginia workers – including part-time workers and small business employees – who qualify for paid medical or family leave will receive approximately 80 percent of their average weekly wage, capped at 100 percent of the state’s average weekly wage.